bgd-labs/aave-debt-swap/README.md

 Notice how steps 3, 4, 5, and 7 are the same four steps from the collateral-less flow.

+In order to select adequate extra collateral asset and amount parameters, consider the extra collateral's LTV and supply cap.
+Where possible, it is recommended to use the from/to debt asset in order to reduce gas costs.

-The `function swapDebt( DebtSwapParams memory debtSwapParams, CreditDelegationInput memory creditDelegationPermit )` expects two parameters.
+The `function swapDebt(DebtSwapParams memory debtSwapParams, CreditDelegationInput memory creditDelegationPermit, PermitInput memory collateralATokenPermit)` expects three parameters.

 The first one describes the swap: